 McHenry has worked for conservative officials and candidates since at least 1996 and now proudly touts himself as a “strong ally of President Trump,” who called McHenry “‘the greatest name in politics’” at a bill signing ceremony for legislation to “considerably” weaken vital financial industry reforms.

-McHenry also maintains “strong ties” to Republican leadership, is a “top ally” of now-Speaker Kevin McCarthy (R-CA), and said one of his “proudest accomplishments” was serving as Chief Deputy Whip during the passage of the 2017 Trump tax cuts.
+McHenry also maintains “strong ties” to Republican leadership, is a “top ally” of former-House Speaker Kevin McCarthy (R-CA)—ascending to interim House Speaker after McCarthy’s ouster—and said one of his “proudest accomplishments” was serving as Chief Deputy Whip during the passage of the 2017 Trump tax cuts.

 Now, as he takes the Financial Services Committee’s gavel, McHenry has said he will pursue “‘vigorous oversight’” of federal financial regulators while his campaign currently touts his longstanding efforts to fight “regulatory constraints.”

 Meanwhile, McHenry has taken over $9.4 million from the finance, insurance, and real estate sectors overseen by the HFSC during his federal career, including at least $1.3 million from financial industry companies between January 2021 and September 2022 alone.
 Major industry groups have also endorsed McHenry, given him awards for his efforts, and featured him at annual conferences.